nayanashettyft/serverless-ratingapp/README.md

 # Rating App
-Building a simple rating website with AWS sreverless technologies
+Building a simple rating website with AWS serverless technologies

 My approach is to upload all the static contents for the website on a S3 bucket.
 This would include, html pages, css and javascripts.